xwp/wp-option-usage-checker/readme.txt

 Check for perilous usages of add_option()/update_option().
 Dev plugin, not recommended for production.
 Specifically useful with Memcached Object Cache

 == Description ==

+**WARNING:** The premise of this plugin is wrong when developing for WordPress.com VIP. _All_ options on WordPress.com get autoloaded, even ones marked as `autoload=no`.
+Therefore nothing that grows over time should ever be stored in options.
+See also [Widget Posts](https://github.com/xwp/wp-customize-widgets-plus/blob/master/php/class-widget-posts.php), [Options Size Limit](https://vip.wordpress.com/documentation/options-cache/), [Incorporate WordPress.com's specific approach to caching options](https://github.com/Automattic/vip-quickstart/issues/430).

 The WordPress Options API is used extensively as a key/value store.
 There are some pitfalls about how to use the API that are easy to fall into, especially when using the popular [Memcached Object Cache plugin](https://wordpress.org/plugins/memcached/).